 Projects for each category must be unique and cannot be entered in more than one category.
-The only exception is in the case of a large multifunctional project that has several elements, each of which could stand alone.
 Students may participate in a maximum of 2 projects, excluding the Technology Literacy Challenge.

 Projects are to be designed and created by students.
 Some adult guidance is allowed, but it must be clear that all work entered by students was done by the students.